Co-determination & naturalisation

 The total amount must be paid in advance and will not be refunded if the application is rejected.

 The application must be submitted to the Staatssekretariat für Migration SEM on the official form.
-You can request the form by e-mail (ch@sem.admin.ch) and you must provide your exact postal address to which the form should be sent.
+You can request the form by e-mail (ch@sem.admin.ch) and you will need to provide your exact postal address to which the form should be sent.

-A process of facilitated naturalization takes an average of 1.5 years.
+A simplified naturalisation procedure takes an average of 1.5 years.

 Contact points